mguadagni/mguadagni/README.md

 ### About Me
 <p>
 Hello!
 My name is Mike Guadagni and I am currently working at General Dynamics Electric Boat as a Software Engineer.
 In addition, I have taken classes at CareerDevs, a software engineering development program.
-I am <br>
+I am: <br>
-* A detail-oriented, organized and meticulous employee <br>
+- A detail-oriented, organized and meticulous employee <br>
-* A Enthusiastic team player ready to contribute to  company success <br>
+- A Enthusiastic team player ready to contribute to  company success <br>
-* A Complex problem-solver with analytical and driven mindset <br>
+- A Complex problem-solver with analytical and driven mindset <br>
-* Dedicated to achieving demanding objectives according to schedules while producing work that exceeds expectations
+- Dedicated to achieving demanding objectives according to schedules while producing work that exceeds expectations
 </p>

 ### 🌱 I’m currently learning ...